compiler-research/CppInterOp/README.md

 ```

 #### Environment variables
-Regardless of whether you are building CppInterOP with Cling or Clang-REPL you will need to define the following Envirnoment variables (as they clear for a new session, it is recommended that you add these to your .bashrc in linux, or your .bash_profile if on MacOS)
+Regardless of whether you are building CppInterOP with Cling or Clang-REPL you will need to define the following Envirnoment variables (as they clear for a new session, it is recommended that you also add these to your .bashrc in linux, or your .bash_profile if on MacOS)
 ```
 export CB_PYTHON_DIR="$PWD/cppyy-backend/python"
 export CPPINTEROP_DIR="$CB_PYTHON_DIR/cppyy_backend"